-4.49.
+4.52.
 This Strategy plans for the provision of formal sports facilities across Newham.
 Note that this work is being updated to inform the new Local Plan.
-A revised Playing Pitch Strategy is due for completion in 2024.
+A revised Playing Pitch Strategy was completed in 2024.

 Newham Sites of Importance for Nature Conservation Review (2022)